danielius-sabaitis/bigdata/README.md

 Days used in the assignment: (*2025-04-22, 2025-04-23*)

 *Note: the large datasets are not included in the repository.
 Provide the path to your CSV file when running the pipeline.
-A small dataset is provided for testing.*
+A small dataset ```testing.csv``` is provided for testing without loading the whole large dataset.*

 Required data fields for analysis:
  - MMSI